 Beer Reviews & Home Brewing Tips

-Unfortunately, most of us are lucky enough to live in a well-cultured city with multiple pubs and world-class breweries.
+Unfortunately, most of us aren’t lucky enough to live in a well-cultured city with multiple pubs and world-class breweries.
 Many people are dependent on what they can get at the local store.
 If this is you, I feel for you.
 It’s tough, but there are some solutions that you can use to overcome your geographical problems.
 For instance, you could learn how to make your own beer.

-Even if you live in a thriving brew culture with tons of different stores and pubs to choice from, chances are they only offer a small percentage of the beers that are actually available.
+Even if you live in an area with a thriving brew culture and tons of different stores and pubs to choice from, chances are they only offer a small percentage of the beers that are actually available.
 Think about this for a second.
 There are over 2,300 different craft breweries in the United States!
 That’s crazy.
 There are so many out there that you and I have yet to discover.
 The question is, how do we hear about these if our local stores and pubs don’t tell us?

 Since the craft beer industry has gained in popularity over the past decade, there have been tons of new business ideas and products introduced to the brew loving community.
 One of which is the monthly beer club.
-Now I know what you are thinking.
-Is this just a mail order delivery service?
+Now I know what you are thinking, is this just a mail order delivery service?
 Those have been around for years.
 This isn’t a new concept.
 CD membership clubs have been around for decades and have been pedaling overpriced items that you don’t want for years.

-Although I would tend to agree with you, but some of the new clubs have a completely new take on what it means to be a member.
+While I would tend to agree with you, some of the new clubs have a completely new take on what it means to be a member.
 Education is a big part of what it means to be a modern member.
-The companies now are less about pedaling product and more about educating the members and getting them to try something new.
+The companies now are less about pedaling product and more about educating their members and getting them to try something new.
 This is why I can get behind them and support their services.
 You can even learn about the beer making process as well as home brewing kits and supplies to use at home.

 Most of these clubs give you monthly mailings of their featured brews, specialty treats, and even the difficult to find imports.
 This let’s you look through a huge selection of brew from all over the world instead of what your local provider can get.
-Plus, they offer their members suggestions a lot like how Amazon shows you what they think you will want based on your last purchases.
+Plus, they offer their members suggestions–a lot like how Amazon shows you what they think you will want based on your last purchases.
 This is a great way to branch out and try new drafts you have never thought of.

 If you can’t pick which ones you want for the month, you can also go with the newly featured ones at that time.
 Most of these clubs cost under $50 a month to join.
 Think about that.
 That’s about what you would pay for a round at the local pub and you will be getting access to a huge selection of handcrafted beers that you have never even heard of.
 Plus, you don’t even have to go anywhere.
 All of the bottles get shipped right to your door every month.